tannerrj/crossfire-maps-mirror/trunk/templates/guild/README.txt

 (This is a text file)

 All Map Files:
 In all the guild map files, update the Region setting (region Template), it's found at the fourth (4th) line in each file.
+In the map editor, click on Map -> Map Properties (or hit control-m) as another way to update the Region seting.
-See the "regions" file found at ./share/maps/ for more information
+See the "regions" file found at ./share/maps/ for more information.

 Step 2: